julienfantin/julienfantin.github.com/blog.md

 {% else %}

-*Looks like I need to start blogging!*
+Woops, looks like I need to start blogging!

 {% endif %}